oVirt/ovirt-site/source/feature/detailedquota.html.md

 ### Detailed Description

+#### Entity Description

 The Quota is a new (searchable) Object in the system, A Quota should contains the following properties:

 1. Name
 2. Description
 3. Data Center which is referenced to.
 4. A list of unlimited number of specific rules, which each rule should specify a resource and resource limitation parameters.

+For example, check the following Quota object, with the following properties:

+      VCPU/Memory limitations:

+*   Cluster1: 6 VCPUs, 9GB RAM
+*   Cluster2: 8 VCPUs, 12GB RAM

+Storage Limitations:

+*   Storage Domain1: 20GB
+*   Storage Domain1: 10GB
+*   Storage Domain3: 50GB
+*   Global limitation - Indicates global limitation of storage on that DC (not on specific DS) (example: Global: 100GB)

+List of Users/Groups that have permission to use the Quota, i.e. assign it to VMs/disks

+*   user1
+*   group2

       The limitation is logically separated into different types.
-         Each object type has set of rules, according to its type :
+      Each object type has set of rules, according to its type:
       Example for the described list of cluster type:
          [ Cluster1: 6 VCPUs, 9GB RAM - IntelCluster
          Cluster2: 8 VCPUs, 12GB RAM – AmdCluster
          Note that the limitations can be configured for each cluster or a group of clusters.
          For data Quota type object, we will have three different set of rules:
          Unlimited - Indicates on that DC there will be no limitation on data storage, Limit per storage - for example:
                  Storage Domain1: 20GB
                  Storage Domain2: 10GB
                  Storage Domain3: 5GB ]
          Global limitation - Indicates global limitation of storage on that DC (not on specific DS) (example: Global: 100GB)

 List of Users/Groups that have permission to use the Quota, i.e. assign it to VMs/disks

 Note - Quota should not be supported for 2.2 VM's

-#### Entity Description

-New entities and changes in existing entities.

 #### CRUD

-Describe the create/read/update/delete operations on the entities, and what each operation should do.
+Quota can be removed only if there are no VMs/Templates that are pointing to this quota.
+Quota can be edited; When a Quota is edited, the change should apply to all the users that have this quota.
+Quota parameters can be edited in a way resulting in exceeding it (for example, reducing the disk limitation of some storage domain).
+This case will not result in a violation.
+However, once resources will be released to follow the Quota limitation, the user won't be able to exceed the Quota again.

+the Administrator will be able to create/edit a quota using a wizard, to configure cluster quota parameters, storage quota parameters, and users which will be able to consume those quota resources.

 #### User Experience

-Describe user experience related issues.
-For example: We need a wizard for ...., the behaviour is different in the UI because ....., etc. GUI mockups should also be added here to make it more clear
+User can use more than one Quota Quota should not be defined per user, to support definition of Quota per user, the quota can be cloned.
+Such a clone procedure should copy all the quota properties except of the name and the description.
+Since the users added to the Quota would need a permission of power user on the DC to add/edit a VM, the Administrator can choose whether to add these permissions automatically.
+The automatic assignment would only be affective when adding a limitation on a resource new to the Quota; When removing resources from the Quota, an alert message will be presented.
+Note that the user that created the Quota would not necessarily have the permissions to create/edit resources that use it.
+ The Administrator Portal should allow the following operations:

+         View/edit/create Quota's
+         View/edit /create the User's roles and Quotas View Quota per resource (User/Storage domain etc.)
+         The Power User Portal should allow the following operations:
+         View Quota's defined/used for himself

 #### Installation/Upgrade

 Describe how the feature will effect new installation or existing one.

 #### User work-flows

-Describe the high-level work-flows relevant to this feature.

 #### Events